neveragaindottech/neveragaindottech.github.io/README.md

     Links for verification:
     (your website URL)
+    (your Keybase URL)
     (your LinkedIn URL)
-    (your GitHub URL, etc.)
+    (your GitHub URL)

-  * To help us verify you, include links to your LinkedIn profile, GitHub profile, or personal website, that show your email address.
+To help us verify you, include a link to a publicly verified profile (e.g. Keybase, LinkedIn, or GitHub) or personal website, that shows your email address and establishes your affiliation (if any).

-  * If possible, send from your workplace or school email account.
+If possible, send from your workplace or school email account.
 Otherwise, use an email account associated with your public profile or website.

-  * If we can't clearly connect your email account to your public identity, we can't accept your signature.
+If we can't clearly connect your email account to your public identity, we can't accept your signature.